148nasuka/RenameTool/README.md

     <li>Download <a href = "https://play.google.com/store/apps/details?id=com.dztall.ccr.android.admob">C compiler </a>on Google play  </li>
     <li>Import your CameraRaw to Renametool folder (In the same location as RenameTool.c)</li>
     <li>Open C compiler app, run the RenameTool.c</li>
-    <li>Renamed raw files are moved to "out" folder("out" folder is Created in the unzipped folder : Rename Tool/out)</li>
+    <li>Renamed raw files are moved to "out" folder("out" folder is created in the unzipped folder : RenameTool/out)</li>
     <li>You can import .dng file to Lightroom app from "out" folder</li>
 </ol>